demisto/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 # CrowdStrike Falcon Sandbox v2

-Use the CrowdStrike Falcon Sandbox integration to submit and analyze files and URLs.<br/>
+Use the CrowdStrike Falcon Sandbox integration to submit and analyze files and URLs.

 The maximum file upload size is 100 MB.